Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 If gaming is your thing, Woodbots Pilots from RISE Interactive is a delightful example of interactive technology at its most playful.

 Based in the reception area of Skellefteå Airport, this experience takes place on an 82-inch touchscreen.
+The use of advanced touch devices with multi-touch gesture support and enhanced input accuracy creates an immersive gameplay environment.
 You control characters known as ‘Wood Bots’ via an uber-modern 3D camera – so your own movements control theirs, and navigate through your gaming environment.

 Apparently, it’s an experience “born out of pure northern creativity” – which is partly why we love it so!
 After all, creativity’s what we thrive on.